Happy St. Patrick's Day!

 I don't have a drop of Irish blood myself, but I'm reliably informed that everybody's Irish on St. Patrick's Day!
-So, in celebration of the day, here are my top 10 most memorable Irish characters from Diana Gabaldon's books, in alphabetical order.
+So, in celebration of the day, here are a few of the Irish characters who have appeared in Diana Gabaldon's books.

 2) Stephen Bonnet.
 One of Diana's most memorable villains.
 I think Brianna gave him a more merciful death than he deserved.

-7) The O'Higgins brothers, Rafe and Mick, who helped to smuggle Percy Wainwright out of prison near the end of BROTHERHOOD OF THE BLADE.
+5) The O'Higgins brothers, Rafe and Mick, who helped to smuggle Percy Wainwright out of prison near the end of BOTB.
 They played only a relatively minor role in that book, but I thought they were pretty entertaining.

 Have a wonderful St. Patrick's Day, everybody!